 By attending the follow-up workshops, participants are able to share the progress of their action plans and track changes to their health, wellbeing and safety results.

 ‘100% practical, 100% applicable and 100% understandable’Queensland farmer

 ‘Without a doubt – this program empowered me’New South Wales farmer

 Evidence based research

-The SFF™ program is a strong and effective tool with an evidence base which demonstrates that the program is increasing farm family’s knowledge and skills, while supporting them to change their lifestyle and reduce risk behaviours.
-See our publications.
+The SFF™ program is a strong and effective tool with an evidence base which demonstrates that the program increases farm family’s knowledge and skills, while supporting them to change their lifestyle and reduce risk behaviours.

 The program fits well in the community and primary health portfolio because it:

 - Integrates health promotion with improved outcomes for the farming community.